From curves to currents: Counting problems

 \begin{theorem}[Rafi-Souto {\cite[Main~Theorem]{RS19:CountingProblems}}] For a fixed continuous, homogeneous, and positive function $f\colon \GC \to \R_{+}$ and for a fixed filling current~$\alpha \in \mathcal{G}\mathcal{C}(\Sigma)$, the limit

 exists and is equal to

 where $m(f)$, $m(\alpha)$, and $\mathfrak{m}_g$ are constants depending only on $f$, $\alpha$, and the genus~$g$ respectively:

-Here $\mu_{\mathrm{Thu}}$ is the Thurston volume measure on $\ML$ induced by the symplectic pairing on $\ML$. \footnote{There are at least two natural normalizations for volume on measured foliations; the volume here is the one induced from the symplectic structure.} \end{theorem}
+Here $\mu_{\mathrm{Thu}}$ is the Thurston volume measure on $\ML$ induced by the symplectic pairing on $\ML$. \footnote{There are at least two natural normalizations for volume on measured foliations; one coming from the Lebesgue measure on train-track charts, the other induced from the symplectic structure.
+We use the former here.} \end{theorem}

 Dumas communicates a proof of the following theorem (attributed to Mirzakhani).

 \begin{theorem}[Dumas-Mirzakhani {\cite[Theorem~5.10]{Dumas15:SkinningMaps}}] The function $\Lambda\colon \mathcal{M}_g \to \mathbb{R}_{\geq 0}$ given by $\Sigma \mapsto m(\operatorname{EL}_{\Sigma})$ is constant, where $m(\EL_\Sigma)$ is defined by Eq.~(\ref{eq:m-f}). \end{theorem}